Guide – The Power of Air Photo Coverage

 6. Applying Imagination and Storytelling

-Finally, empathic archaeology involves a certain amount of creative thinking—using the imagination to weave together the evidence and create a narrative.
+Finally, Empathic Archaeology involves a certain amount of creative thinking—using the imagination to weave together the evidence and create a narrative.
 This doesn’t mean fabricating stories, but rather allowing the evidence to inspire plausible reconstructions of past lives.
 The process of storytelling allows us to bridge the gap between the hard data and the human experiences that may have been involved.

 For example, an archaeologist studying a residential site might imagine a day in the life of the people who lived there: What did their morning routine look like?
 How did they interact with the landscape?
 What kinds of rituals or social activities might they have participated in?
 By asking these questions and crafting plausible scenarios, archaeologists can deepen their understanding of the human experiences behind the material culture.